canonical/vanilla-framework/docs/en/settings/breakpoint-settings.md

 }
 ```

-## Modifing the navigation threshold
+## Modifying the navigation threshold
 The `$breakpoint-navigation-threshold` is the breakpoint in which the
 navigation switches from horizontal (large screen) navigation to a burger style
 menu (small screen).